tastybug/zettelkasten/catalog/vault.md

 ## Thinking like Vault

-### Auth Methods
+### Auth Methods: Different Ways of Authenticating to Get a Token

 Vault supports different means of authentication to then allow access to the secrets, engines and so on.
 Auth methods are used for different use cases (human vs app).
 The purpose of each auth method is to ultimately give you a TOKEN.
-With the token, you log in.
+With the token you perform your actions.
 Initially, the only method is the "token method", which simply expects a token being given (e.g. the `root token` that will be pre-generated for you when starting the server in dev mode!).

-Each auth method is enabled under a path, which be modified. `vault auth list` prints all enabled auth methods and their paths.
+Each auth method is enabled under a customizable path. `vault auth list` prints all enabled auth methods and their paths.

 Some available auth methods: